is primarily a video cameraman with a fully-equipped HD camera package.

 : When I brought the documentary More than a BOX with Windows

-.
+(exploring the connection between hands and the brain).
 The experience from doing "More than.." should serve me well.

 : If you read the News Item two boxes below you may think I am trying to develop a niche market filming farm animals.
 I am not really.
 It just happens that Agribrands Purina wanted some footage shot on the dairy farm Ferme Drapeau & Bélanger